-- ROMI is no longer an option
+- Accountability is no longer an option

 - There is much unnecessary confusion about ROMI.

-- ROMI is ultimately about economic outcomes financial results
+- ROIMI is ultimately about economic outcomes financial results

 - Need standard measures related to short-term incremental results and longer-term effects linked to cash flow

 - Forecasting future outcomes

 - Evaluation of past actions

 - Allocation of resources

 - Evaluation of alternative action plans

 - Improvement over time

-- The solution will arise in a competitive market if firms invest in standardized metrics and a formal audit process
+- 3. The solution will arise in a competitive market if firms invest in standardized metrics and a formal audit processes